lightning-js/blits/docs/template_syntax.md

-# Lightning App Development Framework
+# Blits - Lightning 3 App Development Framework

 ## Template structure

-The Lightning 3 App Development Framework uses an easy-to-read XML-style template syntax.
+Blits uses an easy-to-read XML-style template syntax.
 The syntax is inspired by frameworks like VueJS, so developers familiar with Vue will recognize certain concepts.

 The template key in the configuration object holds a string with an XML-like structure.
 Templates often span multiple lines, so it's advisable to use a JS template literal.